 Orange zest gives these classic shortbread cookies a little citrus flair.
 Enjoy them at the holidays or anytime you're craving a sweet treat.

-Popping in here with one more holiday cookie post – how cute are these little stars?!
-I think they’re just so flipping adorable.
-I don’t do crafty baking very often, but I had so much fun making and decorating these shortbread cookies.
+I don’t do crafty baking very often, but I had so much fun making and decorating these orange shortbread cookies!

-These cookies are based on the lemon shortbread cookie recipe that I made early last year.
-Because that recipe is a fan favorite, I thought I’d do a more festive Christmas cookie cut into stars.
-Unlike last time, I decorated this version, topping them with orange zest and these cute Supernatural white sequin sprinkles.
+This orange shortbread cookie recipe is based on the lemon shortbread cookies that I made last year.
+That recipe is a fan favorite, so I thought I’d do a more festive version of it for Christmas.
+This time, I cut the cookies into stars and decorated them with orange zest and these cute Supernatural white sequin sprinkles.

 More Favorite Cookie Recipes

-If you love these shortbread cookies, try one of these favorite cookie recipes next:
+If you love these orange cookies, try one of these favorite cookie recipes next:

 - Vegan Gingerbread Cookies